python/cpython/Doc/library/urllib.parse.rst

 .. function:: urlencode(query, doseq=False, safe='', encoding=None, \
                         errors=None, quote_via=quote_plus)

-   Convert a mapping object or a sequence of two-element tuples, which may contain :class:`str` or :class:`bytes` objects, to a percent-encoded ASCII text string.
+   Convert a mapping object or an iterable of two-element iterables, which may contain :class:`str` or :class:`bytes` objects, to a percent-encoded ASCII text string.
 If the resultant string is to be used as a *data* for POST operation with the :func:`~urllib.request.urlopen` function, then